Novak Djokovic

+Djokovic was awarded the Laureus World Sportsman of the Year five times in 2012, 2015, 2016, 2019 and 2024 which is tied with Roger Federer for the most of all time.
+He was named one of Times 100 most influential people in the world in 2012 and has been listed by Forbes as one of the world's ten highest-paid athletes in 2016.

-Representing Serbia, Djokovic led the national tennis team to its first Davis Cup title in 2010, and the inaugural ATP Cup title in 2020.
+Representing Serbia, Djokovic led the national tennis team to the Davis Cup crown in 2010 and the ATP Cup crown in 2020.
 In singles, he won the gold medal at the 2024 Paris Olympics and the bronze medal at the 2008 Beijing Olympics.
-He is a recipient of the Order of Karađorđe Star, Order of St. Sava, and the Order of the Republika Srpska.
+He is a recipient of the Order of Karađorđe's Star, Order of St. Sava, and the Order of the Republika Srpska.
 He has been named the BTA Best Balkan Athlete of the Year a record eight times.

 Beyond competition, Djokovic was elected as the president of the ATP Player Council in 2016.
-He stepped down in 2020 to front a new player-only tennis association; the Professional Tennis Players Association (PTPA) founded by him and Vasek Pospisil, citing the need for players to have more influence on the tour and advocating better prize money structure for lower ranked players.
+He stepped down in 2020 to front a new player-only tennis association, the Professional Tennis Players Association (PTPA), which he co-founded with Vasek Pospisil, citing the need for players to have more influence on the tour and advocating better prize money structure for lower-ranked players.
 Djokovic is an active philanthropist.
-He is the founder of Novak Djokovic Foundation, which is committed to supporting children from disadvantaged communities.
+He is the founder of the Novak Djokovic Foundation, which is committed to supporting children from disadvantaged communities.
 Djokovic was appointed a UNICEF Goodwill Ambassador in 2015.